 The Windsor Castle Royal Library holds a priceless collection of work by some renowned artists like Michelangelo, Raphael, Leonardo da Vinci, and Hans Holbein the Younger.

-3. Stonehenge, Wiltshire
+3. Stonehenge and Avebury, Wiltshire

 Stonehenge is one of the wonders of the world and one of England’s most popular UNESCO World Heritage sites.
 This place is prehistoric and is as old as 3,000 B.C.
 It’s the most popular day out in Wiltshire.